top of page

-Japanese policy discussions based on accurate financial situations are needed!
+Japanese policy discussions based on an accurate understanding of financial situations: Expectations for the “Laffer Curve”!

 Hirokazu Kobayashi